uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Accessor Types
 --------------

 |dal_short_name| defines a set of accessor classes.
-Each class is associated
+Each class supports one
-with a single specific way of interacting with data within a :txtref:`table`.
+specific way of obtaining data from the :txtref:`table`.

 All accessor classes in |dal_short_name| are listed below: